-According to the federal government, the MySuper rules (which commence on 1 July 2013 although MySuper funds will not be in full operation across the industry until 1 January 2014), are intended to protect members from unnecessary fees and charges, and provide a simpler superannuation product for those who do not actively choose their superannuation fund.
+According to the federal government, the MySuper rules (which commenced on 1 July 2013 although MySuper funds were not in full operation across the industry until 1 January 2014), are intended to protect members from unnecessary fees and charges, and provide a simpler superannuation product for those who do not actively choose their superannuation fund.
 The MySuper rules require that all MySuper members are charged fees on the same basis with respect to their MySuper super account.
 The federal government states that this requirement cannot be met at the same time as the member protection standards remain in place.

-Consider combining your super accounts before July 2013
+Consider combining your super accounts now

-The abolition of the member protection rule means that where an active super account is worth less than $1,000, the super account will be charged full super fees from July 2013, rather than having the super fees capped to the amount of investment earnings (if any).
-Active small super accounts, like all super accounts, will be charged the same types of super fees, even when the super fund suffers an investment loss.
+The abolition of the member protection rule in July 2013, means that where an active super account is worth less than $1,000, the super account is now charged full super fees (since July 2013), rather than having the super fees capped to the amount of investment earnings (if any).
+Active small super accounts, like all super accounts, are charged the same types of super fees, even when the super fund suffers an investment loss.

 Note: Super accounts may also be subject to contributions tax (if employer super contributions or other concessional contributions are made to the account), investment earnings tax, insurance premiums and indirect investment fees.
-These additional costs exist under the current system, and will continue to exist under the MySuper regime commencing from July 2013, and when MySuper is in full operation from January 2014.
+Note that indirect investment fees are deducted before investment earnings are credited to a member account.
+These additional costs have always existed and continue to exist under the MySuper regime which commenced from July 2013, and has been in full operation since January 2014.